A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-6313: Google Chrome CORS Information Disclosure

-CVE-2026-6313 is an information disclosure vulnerability in Google Chrome's CORS policy enforcement that enables cross-origin data leakage.
-This article covers the technical details, affected versions, and mitigation.
+CVE-2026-6313 is an information disclosure vulnerability in Google Chrome CORS that allows attackers to leak cross-origin data through compromised renderer processes.
+This article covers technical details, affected versions, and mitigation.

 CVE-2026-6313 Overview

-CVE-2026-6313 is an insufficient policy enforcement vulnerability in the Cross-Origin Resource Sharing (CORS) implementation of Google Chrome.
-This flaw affects Chrome versions prior to 147.0.7727.101 and could allow a remote attacker who has already compromised the renderer process to leak cross-origin data via a crafted HTML page.
+CVE-2026-6313 is an insufficient policy enforcement vulnerability in the Cross-Origin Resource Sharing (CORS) implementation of Google Chrome prior to version 147.0.7727.101.
+A remote attacker who has already compromised the renderer process can leak cross-origin data by serving a crafted HTML page to the victim.
+The flaw is classified under [CWE-284] Improper Access Control.
+Chromium engineers rated the internal security severity as High, while the NVD CVSS v3.1 score reflects a lower exploitability profile due to the prerequisite of renderer compromise and required user interaction.

 Critical Impact